 For Automated tool analysis, the same input is analyzed using the topic model that provides a distribution of topics for the input records.
 Based on the sorted list of distribution values of topics, a record is associated with topics of higher probability values of 0.5 and greater.
 A record may be associated to one or more topics and this information is mapped to the input records.
 This process prompted us to differentiate records as simple and complex.
 Records associated to one topic are considered to be simple and more than one topic is considered to be complex.
 We first evaluate the effectiveness of the automated analysis by comparing to manual analysis by human experts on the same data.
-Figure 9 shows this comparison for ISSUES related to MDAP data while Figure 11 compares ACTIONS related to MDAP data.
+Figure 8 shows this comparison for ISSUES related to MDAP data while Figure 12 compares ACTIONS related to MDAP data.

-In Figure 9, X axis includes

-- "Issue: Manual Labels" are the categories of manual analysis.
-For example "Issue Cost 1." - "Topic: Automated labels" are the topics generated by the tool.
-For example "Topic 5."

-And the Y axis is the number of records in each category.

-Analysis of the above graphical represented can be spread across four categories:
+In Figure 8, X axis includes 'Issue: Manual Labels', are the categories of manual analysis.
+For example 'Issue Cost 1'; 'Topic: Automated labels' are the topics generated by the tool.
+For example 'Topic 5'.Y axis is the number of records in each dimension.
+Analysis of the above graphic can be considered across four criteria.

-Category 1: Exact mapping of abstract topics to manual issue type
+Criteria 1: Exact mapping of abstract topics to manual issue type.

 There are 14 manual issue types assigned for input data.
 The above representation indicates there exists one to one mapping amongst six manual issue type and topic.
-This observation is captured in Table 6.
+This observation is captured in the Table 7.